swanchain/docs/bulders/app-developer/deploying-with-swan-sdk.md

 ### Get Swan API Key <a href="#get-orchestrator-api-key" id="get-orchestrator-api-key"></a>

-To use `swan-sdk`, an Swan API key is required.
+To use `swan-sdk`, a Swan API key is required.
 Steps to get an API Key:

 * Go to [Swan Console](https://console.swanchain.io/), switch network to [Swan Chain Mainnet](https://docs.swanchain.io/network-reference/readme).
 * Login with your wallet.